 Launch, Mature, Growth: Your current stage of business matters

 In Executive Data Science, the authors mentioned how startups should first focus on infrastructure: making sure that your data house is in order.
-This makes sense because when you’re in the early stage, you are collecting data from customers.
-For example, you can get their personal information, such as email addresses and home addresses.
+This makes sense because when you're in the early stage, you are collecting customer data.
+For example, you can get their personal information, such as email and home addresses.
 You can also start collecting behavioral data that will accumulate over time as they use your product or service.
 Managing your data house means you consider how the computer will store inputs, how the computer will process data, and how the computer will show the results to users.
-Depending on the user type (is it sales?
-Is it the product?), the related program will show filter parameters differently.
+The related program will show filter parameters depending on the user type (is it sales?
+Is it the product?).

 As you mature, you now see the potential to enhance your product and service offerings by using existing customer data.
 To do this, your data science team will have to do experiments.
 For example, they can use machine learning to predict future consumer behavior based on past purchases.
-The data scientists will write an algorithm that will be implemented in the whole system.
-As a manager, you would want the result in the form of crucial visualization: you should know what works and what doesn’t work.
+The data scientists will write an algorithm implemented in the whole system.
+As a manager, you want the result in crucial visualization: you should know what works and what doesn't.

-In the Growth stage, your company is then looking for opportunities beyond your current revenue channels.
-What this means is that you might be looking at growth in specific demographics of your users and decide to expand your business to cater to their needs.
-An example would be the Indonesian unicorn startup “GoJek” that initially was a third-party platform connecting motorcycle riders with customers.
-They grow their business to deliver food “GoFood,” and even more, they integrate a mobile payment system called “GoPay.”
-In terms of data science, you will then need a team that can experiment with many different trial projects.
+In the Growth stage, your company is looking for opportunities beyond your current revenue channels.
+This means that you might look at growth in specific demographics of your users and decide to expand your business to cater to their needs.
+An example would be the Indonesian unicorn startup "GoJek," which initially was a third-party platform connecting motorcycle riders with customers.
+They grow their business to deliver food "GoFood," and even more, they integrate a mobile payment system called "GoPay."
+In data science, you will need a team that can experiment with many different trial projects.
 And in doing so, you will need a dedicated data science team that overviews the results and successes.